-Dungeon Deathball is a compact, turn-based, tactical ball sport with random elements and permadeath.
+💀 Dungeon Deathball is a turn-based, tactical deathsport with unique, randomised runs and permanent penalties for failure.

 This game is a work in progress!

 I am a solo indie developer looking to incorporate the community in the game development process for Dungeon Deathball.
 There are many features and improvements still to come.
 Please share your thoughts in the comments below, and let me know what you'd like to see in the game!

 The graphics look really good, how did you do the flat shading?
 Are these sprite sheets that are hand painted or are these modifying through a shader?
 I cannot get this look for the life of me, is there a place that has a tutorial on it?